bp-studio/box-pleating-studio/CONTRIBUTING.md

 Typically the default build task is sufficient for developing purpose, and you won't need to execute individual Gulp subtasks, as all subtasks will skip themselves if the source files are not changed.
-If something goes wrong, you can run `pnpm build clean` to cleanup built files and then rebuild everything.
+If something goes wrong, you can run `pnpm gulp clean` to cleanup built files and then rebuild everything.

 ## Browser compatibility